Chapter 2 : 1. The Unmanned Lighthouse

 She paused, wondering if the Ministry even could magically trace it back to her.
 If they did, would it go back to two-year-old toddler Hermione, who was chewing on books before she learnt to read them, or would it trace back to her.

 At the top of the lighthouse, Hermione looked out the window, over the cliff and to see the angry storm across the ocean.
-Walking over the ajar window, she shut it tight, frowning at the landscape before her.
+Walking over the ajar window, she shut it tight.
+The metal groaned and then snapped together as she locked the window.
+Her eyes travelled over the landscape, before a frown rested on her lips.
 “Does Remus know of this place?” she asked him.

 “How should I know?”